 Oral history can democratize storytelling and contribute to narrative change.
 Sharing first-person stories from individuals and communities—in their own words—illuminates issues and events in a profoundly powerful way.
 We’ve seen oral history build connections, heal and support storytellers themselves, and advance justice through education and advocacy.

 Oral history has a wide range of benefits and applications.
 Voice of Witness has worked with many different groups, organizations, educators, and practitioners in diverse fields to harness ethical storytelling to support their work.
+Reach out to collaborate with us!

-Through partnerships, we are better able to carry out our mission of amplifying the stories of people impacted by—and fighting against—injustice.
 By supporting partners to use personal narrative and oral history for change, we aim to inform long-term efforts to advance human rights and dignity.
 We envision a future where historically silenced communities’ stories are documented and uplifted in order to create a more inclusive, just world.

 Recent Projects